-If the shares in your account have a value of at least \$25,000, you may elect to receive, or may designate another person to receive, monthly or quarterly payments in a specified amount of not less than \$100 each.
+If the shares in your account have a value of at least \$25,000, you may elect to receive, or may designate another person to receive, on a periodic basis payments in a specified amount of not less than \$100 each.
 There is no charge for this service.